 Welcome to my website.
 The information included here reflects my professional life as a performer and teacher.
 Highlighted also are the activities of my flute studio and accomplishments of former students.

-If you are interested in the Shepherd School you will want to click on Flute Studio, and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
+If you are interested in the Shepherd School you will want to click on Flute Studio and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
 To hear samples from my releases Dedicated to Barrère and Dedicated to Barrère, Vol. 2, featuring music written for the great Franco-American flutist Georges Barrère, click on Listen.

-Thank you for visiting…Enjoy the website!
+Thank you for visiting…Enjoy the site!